Akhondokevin761/ANALYSIS-OF-COVID-19-DATASET-USING-MS-EXCEL/README.md

 Navigate to Workbook folder and download the excel file.
 Open it in MS Excel or any other compatible spreadsheet.
 Navigate to Dashboard worksheet to access the COVID-19 DASHBOARD.
 Using the inserted slicers, select the continent or country of your choices to see the total cases, total deaths and other metrics on the dashboard for insights.

+## Contribution

+Contributions are welcome!

+## Licence

+Read the Licence File for more information.